 Delivering legal services faster, simpler and more affordably will give many more people access to those services.
 New products, technologies, or processes have the potential to transform legal services and make them more accessible.
 Unleashing the creative potential of innovators can help improve justice services for many Ontarians, both individuals and businesses.

-The Ontario Access to Justice Challenge will fuel the success of six innovative Ontario startups that are building products and solutions that challenge the status quo of legal services and enhance access to justice.
+The Ontario Access to Justice Challenge fuelled the success of six innovative Ontario startups that are building products and solutions that challenge the status quo of legal services and enhanced access to justice.

 Please be advised that the Challenge Rules have been slightly amended to fix the discrepancy between what was advertised in the ‘How to Apply’ section of the website and the Challenge Rules.
 Please see part 6 of the Challenge Rules for an explanation of how the shortlisted entrant pitch presentation will be incorporated into Stage 1 of the Challenge.
-The deadline for applications for the A2J Challenge remains June 24, 2016 at 11:59pm, while the Stage 1 shortlisted entrant presentations will occur on or about July 14.
+The deadline for applications for the A2J Challenge closed on June 24, 2016 at 11:59pm, while the Stage 1 shortlisted entrant presentations occurred on or about July 14.

 WHAT IS THE ONTARIO ACCESS TO JUSTICE CHALLENGE?

-The Ontario Access to Justice Challenge (A2J) will foster the growth and success of startups that are developing products, technologies, processes, and solutions that have a direct positive impact on access to justice in Ontario.
+The Ontario Access to Justice Challenge (A2J) fostered the growth and success of startups that are developing products, technologies, processes, and solutions that have a direct positive impact on access to justice in Ontario.

-Successful applicants will be incubated at the Legal Innovation Zone – Canada’s first legal incubator – and gain access to mentors, advisors, and technology experts as well as the workspace and programming needed to drive their business forward.
-They will have an opportunity to receive seed money of up to $25,000 to grow their company into a successful enterprise that has a significant impact on access to justice in Ontario.
+Successful applicants were incubated at the Legal Innovation Zone – Canada’s first legal incubator – and gain access to mentors, advisors, and technology experts as well as the workspace and programming needed to drive their business forward.
+They had an opportunity to receive seed money of up to $25,000 to grow their company into a successful enterprise that has a significant impact on access to justice in Ontario.